swj1442291549/pydolphot/README.md

 python $dol/comp.py [-h] [-n fake star number]
 ```

-It would generate a fake star list span all the magnitude range with weighted number.
-The data set is composed of 5 columns: `chip`, `X`, `Y` and brightness in all the filters.
-The filter name should end with `_VEGA`, for example `F475W_VEGA` or `F814W_VEGA`.
+It would generate a fake star list span all the magnitude range with a weighted number.
+The data set is composed of 5 columns: `chip`, `X`, `Y`, and brightness in all the filters.
+The filter name should end with `_VEGA`, for example, `F475W_VEGA` or `F814W_VEGA`.

 ### Fake star test
 ```bash